BastyJuice/3cx_tellows_script/README.md

-# 3CX Call Handling Script
+# 3CX Call Handling Script for Tellows Live API

 This script is designed to integrate with the **3CX phone system** to detect and handle spam calls using the **Tellows API**.
 It includes functionality for whitelisting and blacklisting specific numbers, routing calls based on spam scores, and logging events.